-In this stage, unreliable depths are rejected by using the confidences of estimated depths.
+In the third stage (C), unreliable depths are rejected by cross validation approach for multiple image input.
 As shown in Figure 3, the depth z estimated by using TNIP relates interest points at projected positions of the 3-D feature point (xz, yz, z) in neighboring frames with one another.
 In this paper, the confidence C_p of an interest point p is defined by using this relation as follows.